Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Derik de Bruin - Bank of America Merrill Lynch

-On the top line, what was the FX headwind, what was the revenues, what was the FX headwind to revenues?
+On the top line, what was the FX headwind, what was – to revenues, what was the FX headwind to revenues?

 Anthony L. Mattacchione - Bruker Corp.